Consumer advice center: TikTok, Meta, Amazon & Co. manipulate users for consent

 In the case of Google (Alphabet) and Apple, the review revealed that the services examined are not directly linked to each other.
 Instead, a cross-service user account of the gatekeeper company is required for full use.

-For Chrome, Google Android, Google Maps, Google Play, Google Shopping, Google Search and YouTube, signing in with a Google account is the only registration option available.
+For Chrome, Google Android, Google Maps, Google Play, Google Shopping, Google Search and YouTube the only registration option available is to sign in with a Google account.
 The situation is similar for the App Store, iOS and Safari.
 The services can be used with the same Apple ID and can only be fully used as a logged-in user.

-However, there does not appear to be a breach of the tying prohibition here: Apple ID and Google account are not central platform services within the meaning of the DMA.
+A Infringement against the Prohibition of tying is obviously not the case here: Apple ID and Google account are not central platform services within the meaning of the DMA.

 Germany's top consumer advocate Ramona Pop is calling for tougher action from the EU: "Google, Meta and Amazon act as gatekeepers and influence what people in Germany consume.
 When providers use their influence to their own advantage, this also harms competition.
 The European Commission must take decisive action against violations of applicable law.
 It should initiate further investigation proceedings, as it has already done against Alphabet, Apple and Meta."
 This could again be very expensive for the companies.